Border Monitoring and Surveillance

 Ireland

-An Irish management, consulting, and outsourcing firm that provides technical and planning support to US Customs and Border Protection (CBP)
+An Irish multinational professional services firm that provides technical and planning support to CBP and ICE.

-A military contractor that makes small drones used to surveil the US-Mexico border.
+A US-based military contractor whose drones are used to surveil the US–Mexico border.

 A Dutch multinational military and aerospace company whose helicopters are used to monitor the US–Mexico border.